DeFiCh/defichain.com/README.md

 ## Developing & Contributing

 Thanks for contributing, appreciate all the help we can get.
-Feel free to make a pull-request, we will guide you along the way to make it mergeable.
+Feel free to make a pull-request, we will guide you along the way to make it merge-able.
 Here are some of our documented [contributing guidelines](CONTRIBUTING.md).

 We use `npm 8` for this project, it's required to set up [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).